bitboxer/parenting/hospital_bag.md

 * lots of change for the vending machines
 * comfortable clothes
 * snacks, lots of them
-* loudspeaker for some music
+* bluetooth speaker for some music
 * slippers, usually they won't allow you to wander around in your street shoes.